MikaeI/replenish/README.md

 # replenish

-> Development utility to trigger reload of a web page in a browser.
+> Development utility to trigger reload of a web page in a browser (alternative to LiveReload).

 ## Requirements